MLB Report Card Grades for All 30 Teams Entering August

 St. Louis Cardinals (52-54)

-The St. Louis Cardinals were stuck between buy and sell mode ahead of the trade deadline and wound up doing neither.
+The St. Louis Cardinals were stuck between buy mode and sell mode ahead of the trade deadline and wound up doing neither.

 Instead, they'll apparently coast through the season with a roster that might be good enough for a fringe wild-card bid but isn't close to championship-caliber.